rayaschroeder/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

+Calling super makes it so the child inherits the parent properties.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions